tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Week_3_Introduction_to_Playwright/Week_3_Training_6_Writing_Basic_Playwright_Tests.md

        - Test checking and unchecking both checkboxes.
        - Validate their states to ensure correct functionality.
      - **Add/Remove Elements Test**:
-       - Add multiple elements and validate their presence.
+       - Add an element and validate their presence.Remove element and ensure proper functionality.
-       - Remove elements and ensure proper functionality.
+       - Enable an element and validate proper functionality.Disable element and ensure functionality.
      - **Hover Test**:
        - Hover over images on the Hover page and validate that additional information is displayed.